By Jodi Mailander Farrell

 The Tampa Bay Underground Film Festival champions low-budget indies in the same area every December at the Britton 8 theaters near Tampa.

-Further south, the Naples International Film Festival curates 50 narrative, documentary and short films in November at Artis-Naples and Silverspot Cinema.
+Further south, the Naples International Film Festival curates 50 narrative, documentary and short films in the fall at Artis-Naples and Silverspot Cinema.

 EAST COAST ENTERTAINMENT

-Held in June, the Vero Beach Film Festival is being hailed as the new “Summer Sundance.”
-It promises over 85 multi-award-winning films including U.S. and Florida premieres, filmmaker and industry talent from all over the world, as well as dining with directors and screenings at 10 top-tier theatre, restaurant and museum venues around the city.
+Held in April, the Vero Beach Film Festival promises multi-award-winning films including U.S. and Florida premieres, filmmaker and industry talent from all over the world, as well as dining with directors and screenings at top-tier theatre, restaurant and museum venues around the city.

 Places to Remember